-The WordFly Image Editor is tailored for people who build emails and pages.
-Add a play button or a logo to an image, crop and resize images, add shapes and text, and much more, all within WordFly.
-Access Image Editor from the Media section, or from any email or page design.
+The WordFly image editor is tailored for people who build emails and pages.
+Add a play button or a logo to an image, crop and resize images, add shapes and text, and much more.
+Access the image editor from the Media section or from any email or page design.

 You can make any WordFly design into a starter email that can be selected when you build a new email for your campaign.
 This is a great way to set up reusable design templates for your users.

 Get inspired at the Museum of Modern Email.
-Look for the link in the Design Library dropdown.
-MoME is dedicated to email marketing for arts and culture.
+The MoME is dedicated to email marketing for arts and culture.
 See beautiful automations, newsletters, and more — all built with WordFly.
 Visit the MoME

 04 // Import Subscribers and Data

 Your subscribers exist in WordFly when you import addresses into lists.
 We call them subscribers because they are people who have opted-in to receive email from you.
 A subscriber profile is created for each address that is imported that allows you to learn more about their behavior and preferences.

 Subscribers can be imported under Subscribers > Lists or when you are working in an email campaign under the Subscribers tab.
 A subscriber list is the list of people you are sending your email campaign to.
 There are three options for importing: